Duke vs. North Carolina odds, prediction: 2026 college basketball picks for March 7 from proven model

 How to make UNC vs. Duke picks

-So who wins Duke vs. UNC, and which side of the spread hits nearly 60% of the time?
+So who wins Duke vs. UNC, and which side of the spread hits well over 50% of the time?
 Visit SportsLine now to see which side of the spread to back, all from the advanced model that has simulated this game 10,000 times, and find out.